tufailshah786/Weapons-Detection-with-YOLOV3/README.md

 <p align="center">
 <strong>Basic YOLO Network Architecture<strong>
 </p>
-# Implementation Details:
+# Implementation Details
 All the files are provided for the imple mentation of YOLOV3.